Azure DevOps Install

 3. **Configure the Trigger:**

-* Choose the following events that will trigger the webhook: Code Pushed, Pull request commented on, Pull Request created, Pull Request updated, Repository created.
-Azure only allows one event to be selected at a time so you will need to do do steps 1-4 for each event type.
+* Choose the following events that will trigger the webhook: Code Pushed, Pull request commented on, Pull Request created, Pull Request updated, Work item updated.
+Azure only allows one event to be selected at a time so you will need to do steps 1-4 for each event type.

 * Click **Next**.